sreeramsunkara/TAS-Workshop-CAH/README.md

 **Let's recap:**
    - You now know how to access your Apps Manager GUI.
    - You should also be comfortable with the concept of Orgs and Spaces, and the use of the `cf` CLI.
-   - You created a new `space` within your `org`, and granted access so that your colleagues could use it.
+   - You created a new `space` within your `org` and granted access so that your colleagues could use it.
    - You experimented with `cf logs` and `cf events`
    - You saw how `TAS` quickly recovered your App after it was forced to crash.